 Why take CMR insurance?

-Yes, it’s a legal requirement to take to CMR insurance but the carriers & hauliers would also need it for their own good.
+Carriers & hauliers would need CMR insurance it for their own good.
 Transport of cargo on the road wheels all through the period of transit is a complex process & does carry risks of damage or loss or theft of the goods.
 If you have to face any such unfortunate circumstance as a carrier, you have to bear the burden which could be a heavy blow in terms of monetary compensation.
 Besides, although the CMR convention relieves the carriers or hauliers from the liability of compensation in case there is a damage or loss of goods due to unavoidable circumstances yet it’s not always that easy to prove that the consequences were unavoidable for you.
 The topic has been under strong debate for years now and if you look at the reports, most of the times carriers upholding the said defence have failed to prove their point in court.
 The CMR insurance here will assure you the desired peace of mind by ensuring that you have the necessary backup to compensate for the possible mishaps on the way.

 There are several CMR insurance companies around but you must make sure to carry a comparative study prior to choosing the final one for you.
 The one you take to should be a highly reputed name in the market, backed by a long list of satisfied clientele.